exo-lang/exo/README.md

 # Publication

+Exo's major contributions and ideas are published in the following two papers.
+The gist of its design principles and features is summarized in [Design.md](./docs/Design.md).

 - [Exocompilation for Productive Programming of Hardware Accelerators](https://dl.acm.org/doi/abs/10.1145/3519939.3523446)\
   Yuka Ikarashi\*, Gilbert Louis Bernstein\*, Alex Reinking, Hasan Genc, Jonathan Ragan-Kelley\
   PLDI 2022